We’re sorry, the Farmory is closed.

-You must make an appointment before coming to pick up your fish in the specific week they are ready to go.
-Once fish leave the biosecure hatchery, all sales are final and no returns will be allowed.
+You must make an appointment before coming to pick up your fish.
+We do not a designated store front.
+Appointments are required to ensure staff is there to receive and help fulfill your order.
+Once fish leave the biosecure hatchery, all sales are final, and no returns will be allowed.

 Materials Needed for Fish Pick Up:

-Delivery may be arranged on a limited basis and for an additional fee of $1.50 per mile each way.
-Once fish leave the biosecure hatchery, all sales are final and no returns will be allowed.
+- Delivery may be arranged on a limited basis and for an additional fee of $1.50 per mile each way (up to 60 miles from Green Bay).
+Once fish leave the biosecure hatchery, all sales are final, and no returns will be allowed.
 Prior to placing your order, please contact The Farmory to discuss your needs and we will do our best to accommodate, (see Resources below).

 Yellow Perch Store

 Our yellow perch are young stock that is ready to grow to adult market size.
 They are not fully grown fish ready for harvest.
 If you have a pond or tank system, (see Resources below), you can grow out your own perch for fun or profit!